llucid-97/flax-mup/README.md

 This is a fork of Davis Yoshida's [haiku implementation](https://github.com/davisyoshida/haiku-mup) of Yang and Hu et al.'s [μP project](https://github.com/microsoft/mup), porting it to Flax.
 It's not feature complete, and we're very open to suggestions on improving the usability.

+**NOTE**: We have not yet added support for shared embedding layers

 ## Installation

 ```